How do you end your work week?

 So, why do we fear such a powerful tool like feedback?
 According to Ken Blanchard, the main reasons people resist giving feedback are:

-- They fear the other persons negative response
+- They fear the other persons negative response;

-- They have tried it before with no results
+- They have tried it before with no results;

-- They don't know how to do it effectively
+- They don't know how to do it effectively;

 The first two points can be eliminated by mastering the third and most important point: giving feedback in effective way.
 What is more, it is not enough to provide feedback quarterly or even monthly.
-Most of employees are looking for continues managerial feedback and guidance, which can be achieved through weekly employee reports.
+Most of employees are looking for continues managerial feedback and guidance, which can be achieved through weekly employee review.

 1. Make it timely